“A funky, friendly, Mediterranean-Zen chillout near Bodrum, with cool pool and bistro bar”

 - Shopping / markets

-Children of all ages are welcome but this is a peaceful and tranquil hotel with a grow up ambience.
+Only children aged 12 and over are accepted as this is a peaceful and tranquil hotel with a grow up ambience.

 Teens (over 12)